 - Applicants must not be a former participant in any AAJA VOICES or college student projects with similar journalism organizations.

 AAJA welcomes donations to its student and professional programs throughout the year.
 Your donation to the VOICES program will go a long way toward helping the students produce quality work and gain valuable newsroom experience in 2017!
-Donate today, and be sure to write “VOICES” in the special instructions box before confirming your payment!
-Learn more about the experiences of 2013 participants Matt Lee and Shako Liu in the VOICES program.
+Click here to donate today, and be sure to write “VOICES” in the special instructions box before confirming your payment!
+Learn more about the experiences of VOICES 2013 participants Matt Lee and Shako Liu in the footer below.

 Students from the program’s 27-year history have gone on to work for news outlets like Bloomberg and the New York Times.
 Many VOICES alumni return to the program as faculty and mentors; in 2013, VOICES entered the third generation of students who came back as staff.
 Alumni also provide key networking opportunities and donate to the program.
 Find out what VOICES alumni from past programs are doing now!